Gore Highway

 The Gore Highway is a highway running between Toowoomba and Goondiwindi in Queensland, Australia.
-Together with Goulburn Valley Highway and Newell Highway, it is a part of the National Highway's Melbourne-Brisbane link.
+Together with Goulburn Valley Highway and Newell Highway, it is a part of the National Highway's Melbourne to Brisbane link.
 It is signed as National Highway A39.

 History

 The highway is named after two brothers, St. George Richard Gore and Ralph Thomas Gore who established the Yandilla pastoral run in the area (between Pittsworth and Milmerran), through which the road traverses.